This article is part of a larger series on Business Banking.

 Wells Fargo has a more limited selection of loan products than other full-service banks on this list.
 However, its multifamily commercial real estate loan is the best in this guide.
 The MBA named Wells Fargo the top lender of commercial/multifamily mortgage loans in 2021.

 You can borrow for up to 25 years on commercial real estate loans.
-The company doesn’t disclose minimums for time in business or annual revenue.
+Wells Fargo doesn’t disclose minimums for time in business or annual revenue.

-The bank also has three different business checking products.
-There are merchant services and point-of-sale solutions available as well.
+It also has three different business checking products.
+There are merchant services and POS solutions available as well.
 Visit Wells Fargo’s website for more information.

 First Internet Bank: Best Digital-only Bank With Full-service Business Lending

-If you’re looking for a full-service bank with extensive loan products that are digital-only, First Internet Bank is a great choice.
-It offers SBA loans, commercial real estate lending, commercial lending, public finance, and term loans.
+If you’re looking for a full-service bank with extensive loan products that is digital-only, First Internet Bank is a great choice.
+It offers SBA loans, CRE lending, commercial lending, public finance, and term loans.

 Lines of credit start at $100,000, while SBA loans max out at $5 million.
 Loan rates start at 4.75%, and terms can extend up to 25 years.
 Terms and rates vary per loan product.
 First Internet Bank doesn’t disclose minimums for time in business or annual revenue on its website.

 If you’re also looking for business checking, the institution provides both business and commercial checking products.
 It also has savings, money market accounts, and CDs.
-You can even get an HSA through FIB.
+You can even get an HSA through First Internet Bank.